Hormonal acne - The guide

 Especially when we start to live in such a way that our body is a holistic system, we have the chance to find out the actual causes and really achieve a change in depth.

-That's why the success of a treatment or care depends on the severity of the acne, the condition of your skin, your diet and your stress level.
+That's why the success of a treatment or care depends entirely on the severity of the acne, the condition of your skin, your diet and your stress level.
 It is important to stick with it and patiently try out different things to find out what really works for you.

 6 My personal tips for you